tjdwill/cpp-notes/libraries/Eigen/lessons.md

 - Transposing a temporary object leads to weird values (UB?).
 - `transposeInPlace()` only works for square matrices.
+- If you want operations done on each coefficient, convert the matrix to an `Eigen::Array`.
+    - Perform the operation and then convert back.

 ## Eigen Matrix ↔ `std::vector` conversion